rwaldron/galileo-io/readme.md

 ### Usage

-This module can be used an IO plugin for [Johnny-Five](https://github.com/rwaldron/johnny-five).
+This module can be used as an IO plugin for [Johnny-Five](https://github.com/rwaldron/johnny-five).

 ### Blink an Led